Cybernetic-Ransomware/Animals_Healthcare_Application/kubernetes/README-aws.md

 VPC/EKS cluster out from under them orphans the ALB and EBS volumes: they keep billing indefinitely with nothing left able to delete them through the normal path.

+**If you ran a domainless rehearsal, first revert every live-only change** (HTTP-only Ingress, `ALLOWED_HOSTS="*"`, any temporary `nodeSelector`) — see "Running the rehearsal without a domain" below.
+They are live-cluster edits that never went into Git, so nothing else removes them, and an HTTP-only Ingress rebuilt from stale state leaves a misleading `OutOfSync` Application.

 ```powershell
 # 1. Let ArgoCD/kubectl clean up cluster-created AWS resources FIRST, while
 #    the ALB Controller and EBS CSI driver are still alive to process the